 The first component is therapeutic.
 On a daily basis we provide clients with a range of groups and individual therapy sessions spread throughout the day.
-These groups, both psycho-dynamic and psycho-educational in nature, include life skills, anger management, relapse prevention, goal setting, art therapy, spirituality, parenting and building community skills.
+These groups, both psycho-dynamic and psycho-educational in nature, include life skills, anger management, mindfulness, smoking cessation, relapse prevention, goal setting, art therapy, spirituality, parenting and building community skills.
 In regular meetings with their primary counselors, clients can discuss any issues or concerns of which they are unable to speak freely in group.
 In addition, and if necessary, “primaries” help clients deal with issues arising out of their personal treatment plans, to help them achieve their desired goals in a timely fashion.
 To ensure this, initial treatment plans are evaluated once clients have been at Vitanova for three months, and subsequently, on an as needed basis.

 The second component is what we refer to as the teaching of hands-on life skills.
 This begins with each client, when he/she enters treatment, being assigned a chore alongside a group of peers.
 These chores relate to the maintenance of what is now the client’s own living environment.

 In order to keep our facility tidy, sanitary, and beautiful, it is necessary that each client participate in the maintenance and upkeep of our centre.
 To that end, chores will be assigned to every client, to be completed at specified times during the day.
 These may include the vacuuming of carpets, the cleaning of bathrooms, or the emptying of trash cans.
 Other chores may be assigned from time to time, on an as needed basis.
 More senior chores—such as being responsible for the dish crew before and after meals, or becoming a kitchen lead, responsible for overseeing the preparation of meals for the entire house—will be assigned as time goes on and individual clients demonstrate the ability to lead others to task completion.